m9dfukc/textFit/README.md

     detectMultiLine: true, // disable to turn off automatic multi-line sensing
     minFontSize: 6,
     maxFontSize: 80,
+    lineHeight: null, // if set, textFit will manually apply the line-height
     reProcess: true, // if true, textFit will re-process already-fit nodes.
 Set to 'false' for better performance
     widthOnly: false, // if true, textFit will fit text to element width, regardless of text height
     alignVertWithFlexbox: false, // if true, textFit will use flexbox for vertical alignment